MSF-Telecom/Telemetrinterface/PC-CMDv2.md

 # ICOM PC-CMD v2 Protocol info

 A small list of usefull commands used in the dPyMR lib., reverse-engineered from an ICOM IC-F5061D radio.
-Other commands were guessed based on the logic of echoed commands (NTF)
+Other commands were guessed based on the logic of echoed commands (NTF).
+Please note that depending on radio models and firmware versions, some commands might not be implemented.

 ## Commands